Segmentation Model Package

 3. Since cv2 reads images using a channels-last configuration, I must use permute() to convert the tensors to channels-first.

-5. The model will expect the mask batches to have a shape of (Batch, Height, Width), a long integer data type, and have unique codes for each class.
+5. The model will expect the mask mini-batches to have a shape of (Mini-Batch, Height, Width), a long integer data type, and have unique codes for each class.
 In this case, the original data assigns 255 to the surface disturbance class and 0 to the background.
 Dividing by 255 rescales the data from 0 to 1 where 1 indicates the positive case and 0 indicates the background.

 # Subclass and define custom dataset ===========================